Katzeee/Notes/STL-code-analyze/chapter4-sequence-containers.md

 `list::sort` is merge sort, not quick sort.

 ## 144

 There are two asserts in class `deque`.
+And the third template argument `BufSiz` has been deleted.

 `.../bits/stl_deque.h[787]`
 ```c++
   template<typename _Tp, typename _Alloc = std::allocator<_Tp> >